 Can I ride my ATV, mountain bike, or use my hang glider?

-During your travels you may find traces of people who lived in the canyon thousands of years ago.
+Prehistory and History During your travels you may find traces of people who lived in the canyon thousands of years ago.
 This evidence, such as prehistoric or pioneer artifacts, is used by archaeologists and historians to piece together what we know about Arizona's history.
 Please help the state of Arizona and Bureau of Land Management by respecting archaeological sites and not collecting artifacts.

 The Aravaipa watershed was occupied by hunters and gatherers starting about 9,500 years ago during Archaic Period, and later by Mogollon, Hohokam, and Saladoan peoples.
 The Hohokam and Salado were traditionally agricultural people who lived in pithouse villages and had a complex social organization.
 The limited amount of space available in the canyon bottom was suitable for seasonal use but precluded extensive agriculture.
 People used a wide variety of plant resources from the riparian area and canyon slopes; among these were saguaro and prickly pear cacti, oak, juniper, pinyon, mesquite, palo verde, agave, and sotol.
 In addition, hunting and fishing were probably common seasonal activities.
 The Salado people abandoned the area by A.D.
 1450.
 Traces of their culture can be seen at the Turkey Creek cliff dwelling, located 1.4 miles south of the east wilderness entrance.
 The cliff dwelling is one of the most intact structures of its kind in southeastern Arizona.
 It was probably occupied for a few months each year by prehistoric farmers around 1300 A.D.
 A trail leads visitors up to the structure.
 Help protect and preserve these ancient ruins; do not climb on the cliffhouse walls.